Sign up for our newswire newsletter

 A gripping moment was saved for the end of the press conference presentation, when Connie Nuckolls Holliday, director of sales for western North Carolina’s Experience Asheville, which was greatly impacted by Hurricane Helene, detailed what the destination is going through and imploring the audience to not forget them and continue booking business in the future so Asheville can recover.

-Destination Puerto Rico Reports Record Momentum
+Discover Puerto Rico Reports Record Momentum

-"If I could summarize what has happened in Puerto Rico over the past four years in just one word, it is momentum," said Destination Puerto Rico CEO Brad Dean during the destination’s IMEX America press conference.
+"If I could summarize what has happened in Puerto Rico over the past four years in just one word, it is momentum," said Discover Puerto Rico CEO Brad Dean during the destination’s IMEX America press conference.

 This "historic and unprecedented momentum" includes four consecutive years of record visitation, the most in Puerto Rico's 500-year history.
 This in turn is spurring explosive investment and reinvestment in tourism product and infrastructure, including new and reopened properties from Hilton, Ritz-Carlton, Hard Rock and other international brands.

 On the meetings and conventions front, 2023 bookings were up 8% compared to 2022 and 2.5-times more than from before the pandemic.
-Hosting 165 planners at 10 fams and attending 181 tradeshows and road shows in 88 cities apparently paid dividends this year, as in the first nine months of 2024, Destination Puerto Rico booked 239,075 room nights with an estimated economic impact of $192 million.
+Hosting 165 planners at 10 fams and attending 181 tradeshows and road shows in 88 cities apparently paid dividends this year, as in the first nine months of 2024, Discover Puerto Rico booked 239,075 room nights with an estimated economic impact of $192 million.
 The pipeline of future business, citywides included, is also at historic highs, Dean reported.

 Disney Meetings & Events Launches New Programs